-- Socio-cultural influences
+- · Socio-cultural influences

 - Sports psychology

-- Health, fitness and wellbeing.
+- · Health, fitness and wellbeing.

-Component 04: Practical performances
+Component 03: Practical performances

 Students are assessed in performing three practical activities and one performance analysis task.
+They are assessed in a team sport, individual sport, and a team/individual sport.
 In the practical performance, they demonstrate effective performance, the use of tactics or techniques and the ability to observe the rules and conventions under applied conditions.

-Component 05: Analysis and evaluation of performance (AEP)
+Component 04: Analysis and evaluation of performance (AEP)